jaredq/kns-developer-excercise/README.md

 ## Running services

 - Make a directory named 'data' under the project root directory, this is for storing the database data permanently.
+Its location can be changed in docker-compose.yml
 - Run 'docker-compose up'

+## TODO
+- To use a logger like winston